-Do you think couples therapy works?
-Know more about it to save and cherish your relationship.
+Do you think couples counseling works?
+Know more about couple counseling to save and cherish your relationship.

 I came from a six-year relationship before I met John.
 My breakup with my ex was still fresh at the time, so I did not want to date anyone.
 However, my friends insisted that I should be on the rebound already to show my ex what he lost for being a two-timing jerk.
 After days of bugging, I finally gave in and let them drag me to a bar.